liquid-rocketry-illinois/RCP-Host/RCP.md

 ### Actuator State Packet

 This packet is used to return the state of an actuator.
-This is only 1 additional byte, making the packet length 5.
-This additional byte encodes both the state of the actuator and the actuator ID.
+This is 2 additional bytes, making the packet length 6.
+The first byte indicates the device ID.
+The next byte indicates the state of the device:

-- The most significant bit indicates if the actuator is off
+- 0x00: The actuator is off
-- The next bit indicates if the actuator is on
+- 0x80: The actuator is on
-- The next 6 bits indicate the actuator ID the data is from
+- Any other data is treated as on

-### Boolean Data Packet
+### Boolean Sensor Packet

 This packet is used to return the state of a simple boolean sensor.
-This is 1 additional byte, making the packet total length 5.
-This additional byte encodes the ID and the state of the sensor.
-This byte is formatted as follows:
+This is 2 additional bytes, making the packet total length 6.
+The first additional byte encodes the ID.
+The next byte indicates the device state:

-- The most significant bit indicates state
+- 0x00: A false reading
-- The next bit is unused
+- 0x80: A true reading
-- The next 6 bits indicate the sensor ID
+- Any other data is also treated as true

 ### Custom Data